 Quantitative SWOT analysis is the result of contrasting the internal, controllable aspects of the organization (ie, Strengths and Weaknesses) with the external, uncontrollable situational factors (ie, Opportunities and Threats) and then aggregating the numeric scoring of the actions an organization might take to reach its goals and objectives.

 Qualitative situational analysis provides a poor method for building consensus.
 In what Dr. Tufte refers to as ‘flatland’, answers pop out at people, but not consensual answers.
-Therefore, the following quantitative SWOT analysis was developed by Terrence Metz while at the Kellogg School of Management, Northwestern University.
+Therefore, the following quantitative SWOT analysis was developed by Terrence Metz while attending the Kellogg School of Management, Northwestern University.

 Traditionally, SWOT is a narrative method for describing a current situation.
 Strategic planning, product development, annual planning of projects, and current situation analysis rely on the concept of SWOT.
 We have used the following quantitative approach whenever you are faced with prioritizing a complex situation involving hundreds of options.

-A Simple Overview
+A SWOT Overview

 - Strengths (what a group controls and does well),